What is HDL?

 What is total cholesterol?

-Total cholesterol is the sum of your blood’s cholesterol content.
+Total cholesterol is the sum of your blood’s different types of cholesterol.

 At LifeStyle Medical Centers, you get the support, motivation, and accountability needed to set health goals and reach them.